LV-VL4/ElvOnTheShelf/README.md

-– Before you interact –

-I dont like being covered by anyone expect friends, because it might makes me annoyed and a little mad, i could hide u if u do
+I dont like being covered by anyone expect my friends, because it might makes me annoyed and a little mad, i could hide u if u do

 If u copied one of my skins, please dni, i dont like being copied